jadeaffenjaeger/433home/README.md

 The responsive part of the HTML is nothing fancy.
 It basically makes text and buttons bigger and the whole page fullscreen when displayed on a phone.

 ### TODO
-- Store button states to persistent memory in case of reboots
+- [ ] Store button states to persistent memory in case of reboots
+- [ ] Move Server functions to seperate file
+- [ ] Implement NTP timekeeping
+- [ ] Implement Alarm control structures
+- [ ] Build Alarm interface page
+- [ ] Update screenshots with new design